David-OConnor/dynamics/README.md

 Rust: `Ad dynamics` to `Cargo.toml`

-For a GUI application that uses this library, download the [Daedalus molecule viewer](https://github.com/david-oconnor/daedalus)
+For a GUI application that uses this library, download the [Daedalus molecule viewer](https://github.com/david-oconnor/daedalus) This provides an easy-to-use way to set up the simulation, and play back trajectories.

 ## Parameters